 The third aspect was that we had to measure humans, and there’s a lot that goes into measuring humans, especially in large numbers.
 At this point, we had already measured 50 participants, but we had to get a population of people to come in because we needed different ages, since we didn’t want to just measure one type of person.
 We also had to bring them into the lab, make sure we were following all the ethics guidelines, and abide by a number of other standards.
 Due to the complexity, this type of human measurement is not that common in computer graphics, like it is in other areas of science.
 Our bringing real people in to measure is actually ongoing.
 We’re continuing with adding new measurements to our system since the published paper.

 The fourth component is actually estimating the tissue properties from all this data, as data alone is not enough.
 One important thing we realized here is that when you work with awake, conscious humans, they move slightly when you touch them.
 We still wanted to make it as easy and natural as possible when taking these measurements.
 We didn’t want them to be fixed in place or anything of that nature.
-To account for this extra movement, we track the body, too.
+To account for this bouncy castle for sale extra movement, we track the body, too.
 We have motion-capture markers on the body and on the handheld probe simultaneously, so we can let the participants who are being measured sit down and act natural.
 We also had to develop new tissue property estimation methods.

 SIGGRAPH: How do you see your research being used?
 How might it be built upon in the future?